michael2012z/BitBible/markdown/KJV/files/Exod.md

 1. And the Lord spake unto Moses, saying,

-2. Speak unto the children of Israel, that they bring me an offering: of every man that giveth it willingly with his heart ye shall take my offering.bring me: Heb. take for meoffering: or, heave offering
+2. Speak unto the children of Israel, that they bring me an offering: of every man that giveth it willingly with his heart ye shall take my offering.

-3. And this is the offering which ye shall take of them; gold, and silver, and brass,offering: or, heave offering
+3. And this is the offering which ye shall take of them; gold, and silver, and brass,

-4. And blue, and purple, and scarlet, and fine linen, and goats’ hair,fine…: or, silk
+4. And blue, and purple, and scarlet, and fine linen, and goats’ hair,

 5. And rams’ skins dyed red, and badgers’ skins, and shittim wood,